 Vive la différence!

-Books on the founding may be found in The Imaginative Conservative Bookstore.
-This essay is republished with the gracious permission of the author.
-Thank you Dr. Sandoz.
+Republished with the gracious permission of the author.
 Copyright ©Ellis Sandoz 2006.
 All Rights Reserved.

 1. Cf. Ezra Stiles, The Literary Diary of Ezra Stiles, ed.
 Franklin B. Dexter, 3 vols.
 (New York: Charles Scribner’s Sons, 1901), 2: 184-85: “There are only two Scotchmen in Congress, viz.
 Dr. Witherspoon…& Mr. Wilson….
 Both strongly national, & can’t bear any Thing in Congress which reflects on Scotland….Let us boldly say, for History will say it, that the whole of this War is so far chargeable to the Scotch Councils, & to the Scotch as a Nation (for they have nationally come into it) as that had it not been for them, this Quarrel had never happened.”
 Dated July 23, 1777.

 2. “Answer of the House of Representatives of Massachusetts to the Governor’s Speech.
 October 23, 1765.”
 The Writings of Samuel Adams, ed.
 Harry A. Cushing, 4 vols.
 (New York: Octagon Books, Inc., 1968), 1: 13-18 (capitalization modified and italics added).